 - Check for concrete hazards.

 Schedule a free foundation inspection and repair quote this fall and find out whether your foundation and home are prepped for winter.
-The professionals from Ohio Basement Systems will investigate and fix foundation cracks, as well as give you suggestions on other ways to protect your home before winter hits in Toledo, OH.
+The professionals from Ohio Basement Systems will investigate and fix foundation cracks, as well as give you suggestions on other ways to protect your home before winter hits in Cleveland, OH.